tsoop-com/tsoop-com/events/mgm/2023-08/32/index.md

 We also battle tested our new wireless in-ear monitoring system - just ran 3 kits of headphones through it.
 It opens huge possibilities for jamming with live instruments and while staying locked and synced.
 And there's so much to explore!

-See you at Pirate Bay, Phuket.
+You can come to Pirate Bay, Phuket.
 Next Thursday at 7 PM.
-You can bring your instruments or played shared ones.
+Bring your instruments or played shared ones.
 See you! ✨

 ## Live stream